Dietin/Machine_Learning/README.md

 * [Model Architecture](#model-architecture)

 ## General info
-This repository will contain discussions about building models for the Diet!in application which will provide predictions of daily calorie needs
+This repository will contain information about models for the Diet!in application which will provide predictions of user's calories need per day.

 ## Technologies
+* Tensorflow
+* Pandas
+* Numpy
+* Seaborn

 ## Setup
+The setup to build and training the model :
+* Jupyter Notebook
+* Install latest version of libraries (Tensorflow, Pandas, Numpy, Seaborn, etc)
+* Prepare dataset with .csv format

 ## Model Architecture
 **Prediksi kalori harian (Linear Regression)**